Doc Martin & North Cornwall Tour

 Heading North we leave Newquay, and after a short photo stop at Watergate Bay, we head inland to the ancient monastic village of St Mawgan.
 We’ll view the 13th century church, and the Carmolite Convent before taking a wander to soak up the atmosphere of this special village.

-Back out to the coast, we head for the Bedruthen Steps, one of the most photographed and painted coastal views in Cornwall, with the backdrop of Islands and Headlands you can see why they used it for the opening scenes in the TV series Poldark.
+Back out to the coast, we head for the Bedruthan Steps, one of the most photographed and painted coastal views in Cornwall, with the backdrop of Islands and Headlands you can see why they used it for the opening scenes in the TV series Poldark.
 The little café here in the old Iron mining buildings is a great place for morning coffee, or a cheeky Cream Tea with Jam and Clotted cream.

 Padstow next, made famous by the seafood chef Rick Stein, this medieval fishing port, was the landing point for 6th century pilgrim saints, and boasts one of Britain’s oldest pagan festivals.
 After viewing the outside of Prideaux Place, the small country house and deer park, you have the option to take a walk around the harbour and shops.

 After rounding the Camel Estuary, we arrive back at the coast to the ‘forgotten village’ of Port Quin.
 This once derelict fishing village was brought back to life by the National Trust, and it’s the perfect spot for a brief walk up onto the coast path to enjoy the dramatic views….
 Optional of course!

 In the next bay is the now famous Port Isaac (or Port Wenn), home of the quirky Doc Martin and the more recent Fisherman’s Friends movie.
 After a brief history from your guide you’ll be dropped here to explore the tiny streets, have lunch and view the filming sites should you wish.
 We then pick you up and continue North up the coast.